Skip to main content

 Limited Ventilation

 Many basements have few or no windows and limited air circulation.
 Stagnant air allows moisture to accumulate and creates pockets where mold thrives undisturbed.
+The combination of dampness and poor airflow is also why crawl spaces share many of the same mold risks.

 Common Causes of Basement Mold